micmejia/bible-dump/NKJV/Isaiah/Isa 31.md

 Woe to those who go down to Egypt for help, _And_ rely on horses, Who trust in chariots because _they are_ many, And in horsemen because they are very strong, But who do not look to the Holy One of Israel, Nor seek the Lord!

 ###### 2
-Yet He also _is_ wise and will bring disaster, And will not [^a]call back His words, But will arise against the house of evildoers, And against the help of those who work iniquity.
+Yet He also _is_ wise and will bring disaster, And will not call back His words, But will arise against the house of evildoers, And against the help of those who work iniquity.

 ###### 3
 Now the Egyptians _are_ men, and not God; And their horses are flesh, and not spirit.
 When the Lord stretches out His hand, Both he who helps will fall, And he who is helped will fall down; They all will perish together. ## God Will Deliver Jerusalem